With no vaccine anytime soon, how will we treat COVID-19?

 Expert opinion suggests that our most permanent paths out of the COVID-19 pandemic will be to develop either a vaccine or a treatment.
 Unfortunately, we're likely at least 12 months away from deploying a coronavirus vaccine.
 So what can we expect in terms of treatments?

 The international scientific and medical communities are scrambling to answer that question.
-To do that, they have to learn from the successes and failures treating of the last two outbreaks of coronaviruses, and learn more about how the SARS-CoV-2 virus infects cells.
+To do that, they have to learn from the successes and failures of treating the last two outbreaks of coronaviruses, and learn more about how the SARS-CoV-2 virus infects cells.
 By understanding how the virus works, researchers can pinpoint which processes are most vulnerable to be dismantled with drugs.
 Human trials are underway to test many existing drugs on people who need help right now, and labs across the globe are rushing to create and test others.

 To understand what all of these treatments are, it’s helpful to consider what they’re trying to treat.
 SARS-CoV-2, like its relative SARS, is covered in tiny protein “spikes,” or S-Proteins.
 Those spikes are the key to getting the virus to infiltrate our otherwise healthy cells.
 But, despite their name, the spike proteins don’t poke and slash a path into any human cell — the actual process is far more elegant.